Is Rice Cereal Safe for Babies?

 After a lot of research and auditing the most popular cereal brands’ arsenic content, the American Board of Pediatrics omitted a final recommendation: Infants can consume rice cereal safely as long as it’s just a part of a varied diet and it’s not the only food in a meal.
 It needs to be combined with other nutritious foods.

-If you’re mixing rice cereal with higher-quality grains (oatmeal, barley, quinoa, multigrain), fruits, vegetables, and age-appropriate proteins there is nothing to worry about.
+If you’re mixing a verified lower-arsenic rice cereal with higher-quality grains (oatmeal, barley, quinoa, multigrain), fruits, vegetables, and age-appropriate proteins there is nothing to worry about.
 Fortunately for us, nowadays there are many incredible options made organic with fewer ingredients and fortified with vitamins to ensure tip-top nutrition.

 Here at The Milky Box, we only carry the best quality porridge, with the best ingredients for your little ones.